 In Slovenia, all (2 out of 2 regions with available data) have youth not in employment, education, or training (NEET) rates below the OECD benchmark of 16.8%, while the regional mean stands at 9%.
 The highest rate of youth exclusion is observed in Eastern Slovenia at 10.2%, while the lowest rate is in Western Slovenia at 7%.
 This underscores the uneven opportunities for youth across the country.

 In 0 out of 2 regions in Slovenia, labour productivity is above the OECD benchmark.
 Western Slovenia leads labour productivity levels at 8% above the regional average.
 The lowest labour productivity is observed in Eastern Slovenia at -8% below the national average.
-Annual labour productivity growth in Slovenia over the past ten years is at 1.3%, below the OECD regional average of 0.9%.
+Annual labour productivity growth in Slovenia over the past ten years is at 1.3%, above the OECD regional average of 0.9%.
 The strongest labour productivity growth is observed in Western Slovenia at 1.3% annual growth, and the weakest in Eastern Slovenia where labour productivity increased by 1.2% annually.

 In Slovenia, jobs requiring high skill levels dominate across all regions.
 Western Slovenia stands out with the highest share of high-skill jobs (53%), above the OECD average of 44%.
 Eastern Slovenia has the highest proportion of medium-skill jobs, above the OECD benchmark of 30%.
 The share of low-skill jobs ranges from 21% in Western Slovenia to 23.7% in Eastern Slovenia, highlighting notable regional variation in job skill composition.